The MAS degree emphasizes practical methods in statistics, focusing on applications and computational aspects.

-Download a printable flier with highlights of the MAS Online program.
-(Click here to download the pdf file.)
+Download a printable flier with highlights of the MAS program.
+(Click here to view the brochure.)

-- Computing Bootcamp: Statistical Computing Tools (0 credits).
+- Computing Skills Course: Statistical Computing Tools (0 credits).
 Software packages, graphics, and programming, using R, SAS, other popular packages.
 Not for credit; students may test out.

 - STAA561: Probability with Applications (2 credits) Random variables, continuous and discrete distributions, expectations, joint and conditional distributions, transformations.
 Applications to capture/recapture, financial and industrial models.
 Prerequisite is Math Bootcamp or passing a competency exam.